Glombort/films/README.md

 - Language
 - Decade

-The list of movies was compiled in March 2021 of what was currently on my Netflix, Amazon Prime, Kanopy watchlists
+The list of movies was compiled in March 2021 of what was currently on my Netflix, Amazon Prime (Including BFI Player), Kanopy watchlists

 ### Future of project
 - Create a front-end to this (may involve changing from python to javascript